Meet the team – Christos Skoutas, senior business development manager

 What do you think the future of the industry looks like?

-The open access movement and the RA21 initiative have shown that the industry is changing at a much faster pace than before.
-Data standardization and exchange of information in a more open environment will be some of the key themes in the next 10 years.
-While Plan S and RA21 initiatives are gathering pace, institutions and regions will be adopting the new standards at different speeds.
-Also, we may see that big publishers/institutions will adapt more quickly in comparison to smaller ones, due to their greater resources.
-We may also see some regional differences as well; US/UK will lead the race with other countries/regions following at a much slower pace.
+The open access movement, the RA21 initiative that became SeamlessAccess, and now AI have shown that the industry is changing at a much faster pace than before.
+Data standardization, AI deployment, cybersecurity, and exchange of information in a more open environment will be some of the key themes in the next 10 years.
+While all the above initiatives are gathering pace, institutions and regions will be adopting the new standards and technologies at different speeds.
+Also, we may see that big publishers and institutions will adapt more quickly in comparison to smaller ones, due to their greater resources.
+We may also see some regional differences as well; US, UK and Australia may lead the race with other countries and regions following at a much slower pace.

 How can we help?